What is the Lead Time for Changes in DORA Metrics?

 Low lead times in software development allow high deployment frequency, enabling rapid response to market demands and improving the organization's ability to release updates, features, and bug fixes.
 This helps companies stay ahead of competitors, adapt to changing market conditions, and reduce the risks associated with longer development cycles.

-Enhanced velocity
+Enhanced Velocity

 High velocity is essential for the software delivery performance.
 By streamlining the process, improving collaboration, and removing bottlenecks, new features and improvements can be delivered quickly, resulting in better user experience and increased customer satisfaction.
 A high delivery velocity is essential for remaining competitive.

-Adaptability and customer satisfaction
+Adaptability and Customer Satisfaction

 Shorter lead times have a significant impact on organizational adaptability and customer satisfaction.
 When lead times are reduced, businesses can respond more quickly to changes in the market, customer demands, and internal operations.
 This increased agility allows companies to make adjustments faster and with less risk, improving customer satisfaction.